decentraland/adr/content/ADR-288-deep-link-token-authentication.md

 **Description**: Implement a new authentication flow using OS-level deep link protocol handling as an alternative to the verification code.

 **Flow**:
+1. User presses "Sign In" button in the Decentraland client
-1. User opens authentication URL in browser (with `use_token=true` parameter)
+2. Client automatically opens the browser with the authentication URL (with `use_token=true` parameter)
-2. User completes social login on website
+3. User completes social login on website
-3. Website generates a secure token and opens deep link: `decentraland://?token=<secure_token>`
+4. Server generates a secure token
+5. Website opens deep link: `decentraland://?token=<secure_token>`
-4. Operating system routes the deep link to the registered Decentraland client application
+6. Operating system routes the deep link to the registered Decentraland client application
-5. Client receives the token via the deep link
+7. Client receives the token via the deep link
-6. Client sends the token to the server
+8. Client sends the token to the server
-7. Server validates the token and returns the AUTH CHAIN
+9. Server validates the token and returns the AUTH CHAIN

 ```mermaid
 sequenceDiagram